+2024 2023

+\$ \$

 CURRENT

-Trade receivables
+Trade receivables 941,859 404,103

-Provision for impairment of doubtful receivable oles
+Provision for impairment of doubtful receivables (6,962) -

+934,897 404,103

-Other receivables:
+Other receivables: -

-Total current trade and other receivables
+Total current trade and other receivables 934,897 404,103

 Credit risk

 The Company has no significant concentration of credit risk with respect to any single counterparty or group of counterparties other than those receivables specifically provided for and mentioned within Note 8.
 The main sources of credit risk to the Company are considered to relate to the classes of assets described as "trade and other receivables".